Bloomberg backs marijuana decriminalization, federal non-intervention in states with legal pot

 Michael Bloomberg on Wednesday revealed an evolving stance on marijuana legalization closer to those held by the former New York mayor’s fellow Democratic presidential contenders.

-Mr. Bloomber “believes no one should have their life ruined by getting arrested for possession, and, as a part of his reform efforts that drove incarceration down by 40%, he worked to get New York State laws changed to end low-level possession arrests,” said campaign spokesman Marc LaVorgna, The Wall Street Journal reported.
+Mr. Bloomberg “believes no one should have their life ruined by getting arrested for possession, and, as a part of his reform efforts that drove incarceration down by 40%, he worked to get New York State laws changed to end low-level possession arrests,” said campaign spokesman Marc LaVorgna, The Wall Street Journal reported.

 “He believes in decriminalization and doesn’t believe the federal government should interfere with states that have already legalized,” Mr. LaVorgna reportedly said.